aclark4life/pelican-blog/content/new-django-website.rst

 Overall, this was a great experience.
 As such, I'm now considering another `pythonpackages.com <http://pythonpackages.com>`_ reboot with Django; to further exercise my Django chops and fullfill the packaging-automation-vision I've had since late 2011.

-*Please let me know your reaction to my experiences in the comments!*
+*Please let me know your reaction to my experiences in the comments.*

 ..
 [1] ``django-admin startproject aclarknet; cd aclarknet/aclarknet; django-admin startapp aclarknet``